jbweinstock/dino_popgen/README.md

 ```
 #### BayeScan
 To create the input files need for BayeSxcan, I used a perl code from github (scripts/bayescan/vcf2bayescan.pl). _Note: this is *not* what is used in the paper to create this file._ Because we want the BayeScan file to take population into account when identifying selection outliers, both the .vcf file and a population map are required.
+Outliers were defined as SNPs with false discovery rates (FDR) less than 0.05.
 ```
 # usage of vcf2bayescan.pl
 # -p is the population file (change this depending on what population info you want to include), -v is the .vcf file